pyodide/pyodide/docs/development/new-packages.md

 - Repack the wheel with `python -m wheel pack`

-Lastly, a `repodata.json` file is created containing the dependency tree of all packages, so {any}`pyodide.loadPackage` can load a package's dependencies automatically.
+Lastly, a `repodata.json` file is created containing the dependency tree of all packages, so {js:func}`pyodide.loadPackage` can load a package's dependencies automatically.

 ### Partial Rebuilds